kdk745/car-challenge/README.md

 Prerequisites: must have a running instance of postgreSQL with a database named 'cars' owned by the user postgres with password 'password'.
 This is basically a default postgres setup when installed, all that must be done is creating a 'cars' database.

 Follow commands below.
 Make sure the docker container is not running otherwise the address will be in use.
+Also, rename .env.example to .env

 ```
 # create the tables in the ps database